radeva/notification-system/README.md

 ### SMS

 The system uses [Twilio](https://www.twilio.com/en-us) for sending sms messages.
-Follow the steps provided by Twilio to create an account and active number.
+Follow the steps provided by Twilio to create an account and an active number.
 For test accounts you need to add the numbers that will receive the notifications as verified caller IDs.

 ### Slack